OpenEvalProject/evals/manuscripts/elife-45946/v2/manuscript.md

 ## Results

-## Syt1 expression was specifically abolished in either rods or cones using conditional knockout mice
+### Syt1 expression was specifically abolished in either rods or cones using conditional knockout mice

 Mice lacking Syt1 die within 48 hr of birth (Geppert et al., 1994) and the retina is not fully developed until P14.
 To probe the potential function of Syt1 in mouse photoreceptors, we therefore generated a conditional, Cre-dependent Syt1 knockout mouse line with LoxP sites flanking exon 6 of Syt1 (Quadros et al., 2017) (Figure 1A–B).
 PCR experiments showed proper insertion of both LoxP sites (Quadros et al., 2017).
 5’ LoxP PCR results are illustrated in Figure 1B.
 This line was crossed with mice that express Cre recombinase specifically in rods under control of the rhodopsin promoter (Rho-iCre) (Li et al., 2005) or in cones under control of the human red-green pigment promoter (HRGP-Cre) (Le et al., 2004).
 To facilitate targeting of cones for single-cell recordings (described below), we also crossed HRGP-Cre; Syt1 mice with a Cre-dependent tdTomato-expressing reporter line (Ai14).

 ![Figure 1.](https://cdn.elifesciences.org/articles/45946/elife-45946-fig1-v2.jpg)

-**Figure 1.:** Syt1CKO and ConeSyt1CKO retinas, respectively.(A) Top: Syt1 locus showing crRNA sequences used for inserting LoxP sites flanking exon 6; ‘/” in the amino acid sequence indicates the nucleotide positions where LoxP sites were inserted.
-Bottom: schematic of the Syt1 allele showing location of genotyping primers and floxLoxP sites.
-(B) 5’ LoxP PCR of the Syt1 allele from WT (Syt1) and +/+Syt1 floxed mice (Syt1: heterozygous, +/fSyt1: homozygous).
-Expected band sizes are 484 bp for the WT allele and 524 bp for the floxed allele. (f/fC) Diagram illustrating fluorescent labels used for different cell types.
+**Figure 1.:** (A) Top: Syt1 locus showing crRNA sequences used for inserting LoxP sites flanking exon 6; ‘/” in the amino acid sequence indicates the nucleotide positions where LoxP sites were inserted.
+Bottom: schematic of the Syt1flox allele showing location of genotyping primers and LoxP sites.
+(B) 5’ LoxP PCR of the Syt1 allele from WT (Syt1+/+) and Syt1 floxed mice (Syt1+/f: heterozygous, Syt1f/f: homozygous).
+Expected band sizes are 484 bp for the WT allele and 524 bp for the floxed allele.
+(C) Diagram illustrating fluorescent labels used for different cell types.
 Rod and cone terminals can be labeled with antibodies to PSD95.
 The base of cone terminals can be labeled with fluorescently-conjugated peanut agglutinin (PNA).
 Rod and cone ribbons were labeled with antibodies to CtBP2.
 Horizontal cells (HCs), rod bipolar cells (RBCs), and cone bipolar cells (CBCs) were labeled with antibodies to calbindin, PKCα, and secretagogin, respectively.
 (D) Images of control, RodSyt1CKO, and ConeSyt1CKO retinas labeled with PNA (cyan) to mark cone terminals as well as antibodies to PSD95 (green) and Syt1 (magenta).
 Bottom images show magnified regions outlined in the top images.
 Arrowheads indicate cone terminals.
 Scale bars = 10 µm.
 ONL: outer nuclear layer, INL: inner nuclear layer.

 To test for Syt1 protein in rods and cones, we examined immunohistochemical labeling for Syt1 using an antibody that labels the C2A domain.
 In control retinas, Syt1 immunoreactivity was evident in both rod and cone terminals in the outer plexiform layer (OPL) (Figure 1D), consistent with previous studies (Berntson and Morgans, 2003; Fox and Sanes, 2007; von Kriegstein and Schmitz, 2003).
 Syt1 immunoreactivity in Syt1 heterozygote retinas (Rho-iCre; Syt1+/flox and HRGP-Cre; Syt1+/flox) was indistinguishable from controls (Syt1flox/flox or Cre+, Syt1+/+; data not shown).
 As illustrated by the diagram in Figure 1C, PSD95 was used to label presynaptic rod and cone terminals in the OPL (Koulen et al., 1998) while fluorescently-conjugated peanut agglutinin (PNA) was used to label the base of cone terminals (Blanks and Johnson, 1984).
 Cone terminals are indicated by arrowheads in Figure 1D.
 In contrast to control retinas, Rho-iCre; Syt1flox/flox homozygous mutant (hereafter called RodSyt1CKO) retinas exhibited robust Syt1 expression in cone terminals but Syt1 was completely absent from rod spherules (Figure 1D, middle).
 Conversely, in HRGP-Cre; Syt1flox/flox homozygous mutant (hereafter called ConeSyt1CKO) retinas, Syt1 was absent from cone terminals but strongly expressed in rod spherules (Figure 1D, right).
 These results confirm that Syt1 is expressed robustly in mouse photoreceptors and show that Syt1 expression was abolished specifically from rods and cones in RodSyt1CKO and ConeSyt1CKO retinas, respectively.

-## Removal of Syt1 from photoreceptors diminishes ERG b-waves
+### Removal of Syt1 from photoreceptors diminishes ERG b-waves

 We first examined the functional impact of the absence of Syt1 from rods and cones by evaluating light-evoked ERG responses using an ex vivo eyecup preparation (Newman and Bartosch, 1999).
 We focused on the ERG a-wave, a negatively-polarized wave that reflects the hyperpolarizing light responses of rod and cone photoreceptors, and the b-wave, a positively-polarized wave that reflects the depolarization of ON bipolar cells arising from the light-evoked cessation of tonic glutamate release from photoreceptors.
 The bath solution was supplemented with 100 µM BaCl2 to block the Müller cell-mediated slow PIII component of the ERG (Bolnick et al., 1979).
 A-waves were measured from baseline to the negative going inflection.
 B-waves were measured from the trough of the a-wave to the peak of the positive-going b-wave (see arrows in Figure 2A–B).
 Using brief (20 ms) flashes without background illumination, control retinas exhibited a b-wave intensity-response function composed of rod-driven responses at low intensities and a mixture of rod- and cone-driven activity at higher intensities (Figure 2A–B).
 Figure 2A shows example responses evoked by a low intensity light flash (10−4 of maximum) in control, RodSyt1CKO, and ConeSyt1CKO retinas.
 The small a-wave evoked at this intensity is obscured by the b-wave so only the b-wave is evident.
 Figure 2B shows responses to a bright flash (10−4 of maximum) that evokes large a- and b-waves in control mice.
 In control retinas, the b-wave became significantly non-zero at a flash intensity 10−5 of maximum (p=0.003, one-sample t-test).
 RodSyt1CKO retinas, in which rods lack Syt1, exhibited markedly diminished or no b-wave activity at the dimmest flash intensities; a much higher flash intensity was required for RodSyt1CKO b-waves to become significantly non-zero (p>0.05 at intensities below 10−3 of maximum; Figure 2B, maroon data).
 Conversely, ConeSyt1CKO retinas exhibited rod-mediated b-waves at low intensities that were as sensitive as controls; the threshold for b-wave detection was the same as controls (10−5 of maximum intensity; p=0.004; Figure 2B, blue data).
 However, b-wave amplitudes from ConeSyt1CKO retinas did not increase to the amplitude of control b-waves when evoked by higher intensity flashes, suggesting a diminished cone contribution to b-waves in ConeSyt1CKO retinas.
 The effect of Syt1 deletion from cones was partially masked by increasing rod-driven responses at bright flash intensities (Ronning et al., 2018).